-Increase use of non-punitive and supportive crisis intervention services.
+Increase the use of non-punitive and supportive crisis intervention services.

-We must establish and invest in a comprehensive crisis response system with trained professionals (e.g., mobile crisis units, peer supports, respite centers) to safely and compassionately respond to people in crisis.
+We must establish and invest in a comprehensive crisis response system—supporting state efforts to set up best practices for crisis intervention and stabilization—with trained professionals (e.g., mobile crisis units, peer supports, and respite centers) to safely and compassionately respond to people in crisis.

 Priority 3 Work Group